ccrownhill/riscv_cpu/statements/ConstantinKronbichler.md

 I wrote almost all of the Python scripts in `utilscripts` (to convert hex data in the correct block size format or check distribution outputs exactly).

 Moreover, I was the creator of our `Makefile` (in `test` directory) used for testing the CPU in all scenarios.

+Note that the usage of the Makefile is also documented in the [root directory README](../README.md#running-with-the-makefile).

 ## Single Cycle CPU contributions